Automate your workflow with Nanonets

 Why do we need to extract pages from PDFs?

 PDF is widely used because it is portable, offers security, and preserves formatting.
 However, a large PDF can be cumbersome, especially when you only need certain pages.
-The need to extract pages from a PDF could arise for several reasons:
+You may have to extract individual pages from a PDF for reasons like:

 • Sharing specific parts of a document